dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A45: DCE - Phase 2 - Pop-out Co-Pilot Window - Feature Plan
 # Date Created: C76
 # Author: AI Model
+# Updated on: C78 (Reflect implementation of WebviewPanel)

 - **Key/Value for A0:**
 - **Description:** Outlines the technical strategy to allow the Parallel Co-Pilot panel to be "popped out" into a separate window by re-implementing it as a main editor WebviewPanel.